vokac/iam-website/content/en/docs/tasks/deployment/voms_importer/_index.md

 ## VOMS versus importer

-The transition from X.509 to tokens will take time so **IAM was designed to be backward-compatible with our existing infrastructure.**
+The transition from X.509 to tokens takes time, therefore **IAM was designed to be backward-compatible with our existing infrastructure.**

 IAM provides a VOMS endpoint that **can issue VOMS credentials understood by existing clients and libraries**.
 * VOMS clients $>$= 2.0.16